gmalysa/ld2l/client/markdown/rules.md

 6. If an official streamer or broadcaster is assigned to a series, penalties will not be applied if they are late or the reason that a match is delayed.
 You must, however, wait for them unless instructed otherwise.
 Contact an Admin if your game is experiencing delays due to official broadcasters.

 7. Streamers, whether playing in the game or in an observer slot, should set a minimum delay of 2 minutes.

+8. All chatting is not permitted by spectators.

 ## Standins and Free Agents